 Why Government Contractors Should Care About Website Design and SEO

 You may have not heard about it.
 You may have forgotten about it.
 You might be hiding from it.
-But Core Web Vitals are coming very soon—which can affect how government contractors generate business.
+But Core Web Vitals are here—and can affect how government contractors generate business.

 82% of Federal decision-makers rated corporate websites and search engine results as their top-rated sources for research.